myelnet/pop/testplans/discovery/readme.md

 ### Network Segmentation By Region

 This composition demonstrates the segmentation of the gossip network into different topics based on geographic regions.
-Messages are only published to a topic in which the subscribers have relatively the same low latency.
+Messages are only published to a topic in which the subscribers have relatively similar latency.

 ## Netwotk Segmentation By Content